<img src="https://ws.zoominfo.com/pixel/xTG1BS8CsDQowHnW1QUQ" width="1" height="1" style="display: none;">

 Image 1

-McKinsey’s report clearly indicates that the implementation of Industry 4.0 means great benefits.
-However, most companies did not manage to embark on this journey just yet and while industries such as automotives are leading the revolution – many lag behind.
+McKinsey’s report indicates that the implementation of Industry 4.0 means great benefits.
+However, most companies have not managed to embark on this journey just yet, and while industries such as automotive are leading the revolution – many lag behind.
 Nonetheless, the next step of the revolution is here, and it brings about a whole new perspective to Industry 4.0 and it’s ready to transform businesses.

 The Vision of Industry 5.0